nicojs/presentations/tu-twente-2023/slides/05-mutation-testing/40-performance.md

 ### Data-flow analysis:

-> This technique uses program data ow-related information to decide which mutants to generate and to analyze mutants.
+> This technique uses program data-flow-related information to decide which mutants to generate and to analyze mutants.
 It considers whether variables that are more prone to failure during execution are reached and referenced.